Sameer-Bagul/EduQuest/replit.md

 - **Development**: Hot module replacement with Vite middleware integration
 - **TypeScript**: Strict type checking across the entire codebase
 - **Path Aliases**: Organized imports with @ aliases for client code and @shared for common modules
+- **Deployment**: Ready for Render and Heroku with proper build scripts and configuration files

 ## External Dependencies